lucashmsilva/advent-of-code-2022/README.md

 # advent-of-code-2022
-  Solutions for the Advent of Code 2021 puzzles
+  Solutions for the Advent of Code 20222puzzles